Bloodpack/proxmox_nag_removal/README.md

 ### How to Use the Script

-1. **Clone or Download the Repository:**

-   Clone this repository to your Proxmox server or download the script manually.
+1. **Clone this repository to your Proxmox server or download the script manually.**

    ```bash
    git clone https://github.com/Bloodpack/proxmox_nag_removal.git